Banana Walnut Bread

-Banana Walnut Bread is a fabulous homemade bread for the breadmaker!
-Instead of the normal sweet banana bread recipes, this one is a yeast bread made with walnuts, but it is not as sweet, and it is light and fluffy the way yeast breads are supposed to turn out.
+Banana Walnut Bread is a fabulous homemade bread for the breadmaker.
+Instead of the normal sweet banana bread recipes, this one is a yeast bread.
+It’s made with walnuts and it is light and fluffy the way yeast breads are supposed to turn out.
 I loved the way this home-baked bread tasted.
 It was so delicious.
 Plus, since it was made in the breadmaker, I only had five minutes of work tossing the ingredients into the bread canister and the breadmaker did the work.
 Yay!

-Well this bread was a hit with all the ladies at the bridal shower, and I’m sure it will be a hit with your family too.
-The next time you want a scrumptious and wholesome banana bread recipe without all the sugar–but just as tasty–then give Banana Walnut Bread for the Breadmaker a try!
-You will have difficulty sticking to just one slice of this amazing homemade bread.
+This bread was certainly a hit with all the ladies at the bridal shower.
+I’m sure it will be a hit with your family too.
+This is a scrumptious and wholesome banana bread recipe without all the sugar–but just as tasty.
+Give Banana Walnut Bread for the Breadmaker a try!
+You won’t be disappointed and you’ll have difficulty sticking to just one slice of this amazing homemade bread.

 Banana Walnut Bread is a wonderful home-baked bread using the breadmaker!